kbrbe/beltrans-data-integration/data-sources/bnf/README.md

 ## 4. BnF IDs of translations FR-NL and NL-FR

-The advanced search of the BnF catalog is used to look for translations between dutch and french and french and dutch: https://catalogue.bnf.fr/recherche-avancee.do?pageRech=rav
+The advanced search of the BnF catalog is used to look for translations between Dutch and French and French and Dutch: https://catalogue.bnf.fr/recherche-avancee.do?pageRech=rav
+The following search filters were applied (using an `AND` condition):

+* *Par nature de document*, *type de document*: Texte imprimé et livre numérique
+* *Par langue*, *Langue du document*: français
+* *Par langue*, *Langue de l'oeuvre originale*: néerlandais
+* *Par date de publication*: de 1970 a 2020

+This resulted in `3762` translations from Dutch to French.
+When switching the language of the document with language of the original we obtained `584` translations from French to Dutch.
+These results were exported as CSV, afterwards the column with the URI was extracted for further processing.

 ## 5. BELTRANS-relevant translations